cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ## 6. Known Issues

-In case you have limited network bandwidth or the code mirrors are busy the script may encounter issues downloading packages.
-However, if you can repeatedly attempted to run the script, you will eventually succeed.
+In case you have limited network bandwidth or the code mirrors are busy, the script may encounter issues downloading packages.
+However, if you can repeatedly attempt to run the script, you will eventually succeed.

 We also know that there could be an issue resulting from our use of